 In addition to the healthcare costs, caring for a family member with Alzheimer’s disease or dementia can take a substantial emotional, financial, and physical toll on the health and well-being of the caregiver.

-Just like they tell you on an airplane, it’s important to “put your oxygen mask on first, before assisting others.”
+Just like the safety instructions on an airplane, it’s important to “put your oxygen mask on first, before assisting others.”
 Here are a few resources to help you learn more about the Functional Medicine approach to Alzheimer’s disease and find caregiver support:

 - Dr. Dale Bredesen is a leading expert in the mechanisms of neurodegenerative disease.
 If you or a loved one are concerned about or already dealing with Alzheimer’s disease or cognitive decline, check out Dr. Bredesen’s books, The End of Alzheimer’s and The End of Alzheimer’s Program, and the ReCODE program.

 - If you are a caregiver for someone with dementia or Alzheimer’s disease, find support.
 Consider working with a functional health coach, tapping into the resources provided by the Alzheimer’s Association or HFC, or seeking out other healthy forms of support in your community.